gabriel-machado-dev/run-price-monitoring/README.md

 1. Search for products: The user type the product of his wish.
 2. Extract the data: Extract the data as it follows:  Product name, extraction date, product price and its link
-3. Store data Excel: Get all the data extract of your product and stores in a excel file named: **products.xlsx**
+3. Store data Excel: Get all the data extract of your product and stores in a excel file named: **nome of the product**

 #### Tecnologies